ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 Motivation
 ------------
 Parallel hardware is here.
-It is hard to imagine a setting without an access to multiple cores.
-Defaulting to single-threaded RTS seems to be a legacy these days, and the one we should cleanup at some point.
+The overwhelming majority of GHC users probably has an access to multiple cores.
+In this setting, defaulting to single-threaded RTS seems to be a legacy, and the one we should cleanup at some point anyway.
 The proposal suggest exactly this.
-We should default on the common case, which is parallel hardware today, and provide a way to fallback for users with special needs.
+We should default on the common case, which is parallel hardware today, and provide a way to fallback for users of single-core architectures.
 The latter can be done by the means of the new ``-single-threaded`` flag.

 Proposed Change Specification
 -----------------------------

-***** below is still the template *****

-Specify the change in precise, comprehensive yet concise language.
-Avoid words like should or could.
-Strive for a complete definition.
-Your specification may include,

-* grammar and semantics of any new syntactic constructs
-* the types and semantics of any new library interfaces
-* how the proposed change interacts with existing language or compiler features, in case that is otherwise ambiguous

-Note, however, that this section need not describe details of the implementation of the feature.
-The proposal is merely supposed to give a conceptual specification of the new feature and its behavior.
+The GHC compiler should start in `-threaded` mode by default.
+To fallback to the non-threaded mode, one would have to pass `-single-threaded` flag to the compiler.
+Otherwise, if a user pass the `-threaded` flag, they should get a warning that this flag has no effect anymore.

 Effect and Interactions
 -----------------------
-Detail how the proposed change addresses the original problem raised in the motivation.

-Discuss possibly contentious interactions with existing language or compiler features.
+The users of GHC will get their programs compiled with the threaded RTS by default.
+This is felt to be the reasonable default these days.

+Those who passed `-threaded` before will get a new warning, which might be painful (e.g. in the `-Werror` setting).

 Costs and Drawbacks
 -------------------
-Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.
+The main concern of this change is sudden changes to performance of compiled programs.
+In some cases it will improve, but in certain casses it may degrade.
+In the lack of objective data at hand, we can only speculate that: 1) typical architecture of a GHC user has multiple cores; 2) switch to `-threaded` will *most likely* improve performance in such a setting.
+In contrast, the users of single-threaded acrchitectures might observe certain degradations upon updating to a newer GHC, and we should make sure to advertise the option to opt-out (via `-single-threaded` in the release notes).

+Implementation has very low cost and mostly concern with figuring out neccessary adaptations in the GHC test suite.

 Alternatives
 ------------
-List existing alternatives to your proposed change as they currently exist and discuss why they are insufficient.
+The alternative is status quo: deafult to the non-threaded RTS.
+This is a plausible options but feels outdated as of now.

 Unresolved Questions
 --------------------
-Explicitly list any remaining issues that remain in the conceptual design and specification.
-Be upfront and trust that the community will help.
-Please do not list *implementation* issues.

-Hopefully this section will be empty by the time the proposal is brought to the steering committee.
+None

 Implementation Plan
 -------------------
-(Optional) If accepted who will implement the change?
-Which other ressources and prerequisites are required for implementation?
+The implementation is started in _`!538 <https://gitlab.haskell.org/ghc/ghc/merge_requests/538>`_.
+The main challenge is to get test suite pass because of certain warnings arising after the switch to the new default.